joelmeyerson/cryobase-app/README.md

 * `Archived` means a data retrieval process must be initiated to make it available for download.
 Click the `Archived` button and wait until a notification confirms the data is being restored.
 Depending on the number of files in the dataset it may take a few minutes for this process to complete and the notification to display.
 * `Restoring` means that AWS has marked the data to be restored.
 Clicking the `Restoring` button will check the status of the restoration process.
 Once the data is restored, clicking this button will confirm the restoration and the button status will change to `Restored`.
 * `Restored` means the data has been retrieved and is available for download.
 After selecting the table row, choose a local download path and click `Start Download`.
 Clicking the `Restored` button will display a notification with the estimate for when the data will return to `Archived` status (3 days from the time data retrieval has completed).
 * `Archiving` means the recovered data has partially expired and is being returned to `Archived` status.
-Once the data has completely returned to the `Archived` it will again be available for retrieval.
+Once the data has completely returned to `Archived` status it will again be available for retrieval.

 ![alt text](https://github.com/joelmeyerson/cryobase-app/blob/main/download.png?raw=true)